 The number row is disabled by default — to enable it, just open the SwiftKey app, tap Settings, and then turn on the switch next to Number Row.
 Furthermore, you can also use ChatGPT with WhatsApp using its AI.

 Fleksy is another amazing keyboard for the iPhone.
 It comes with dozens of colorful themes (both free and purchasable) that really make everything stand out.
 And the keys are well spaced out too — if you have large fingers, expect a sharp downturn in unintended typos.

-The keyboard also sports a dedicated number row, but you need to enable it, which is accomplished using what Fleksy dubs as ‘extensions.’
+The keyboard also sports a dedicated number row, but you need to enable it, which is accomplished using what Fleksy dubs ‘extensions.’
 Open the app, tap Extensions, and then tap Number Row.
 Easy as that.

 While you are at it, don’t forget to try out some of the other extensions, such as Cursor Control, Hot Keys, and One-Handed Control.
 Hot Keys offers an additional row that displays often-used keys such as emojis and symbols.

 Brought to you by none other than Google itself, Gboard is one of the most popular keyboards out there.
 Not only is it chock-full of features such as Glide Typing, Emoji Search, Stickers, and Google Translate, but it also comes with Google Voice Search support, which in my opinion beats iPhone’s integrated Dictation functionality hands down.

 Gboard also features numbers on the top of the keyboard, but not in the form of a dedicated number row.
 Rather, they work as alternative characters — simply press and hold any standard keys on the top row for a second to insert the corresponding number.

-If you don’t see alternative numbers displayed within the upper row of the keyboard, simply dive into the Gboard app, tap Keyboard Settings, and then tap the switch next to Show Number Row.
+If you don’t see alternative numbers displayed within the upper row of the keyboard, here’s how to enable it.

 Not as convenient as using SwiftKey or Fleksy, but at least you have more screen real estate to work around while still retaining the ability to insert numbers.